marianesfg/windows-uwp.pt-br/windows-apps-src/app-resources/how-rms-matches-and-chooses-resources.md

 ---
 author: stevewhims
-Description: "Quando um recurso é solicitado, pode haver vários candidatos que correspondam em um certo grau ao contexto de recurso atual.
-O Sistema de Gerenciamento de Recursos analisará todos os candidatos e determinará o melhor deles para ser retornado.
-Este tópico descreve detalhadamente esse processo e fornece exemplos."
+Description: When a resource is requested, there may be several candidates that match the current resource context to some degree.
+The Resource Management System will analyze all of the candidates and determine the best candidate to return.
+This topic describes that process in detail and gives examples.
-title: "Como o Sistema de Gerenciamento de Recursos faz a correspondência dos recursos e os escolhe"
+title: Como o Sistema de Gerenciamento de Recursos faz a correspondência dos recursos e os escolhe
 template: detail.hbs
 ms.author: stwhi
 ms.date: 10/23/2017